Azure-Samples/search-qna-maker-accelerator/SearchUI/README.md

 # Azure Cognitive Search UI

 This sample is a React template for [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search).
-It leverages the [Azure SDK for Javascript/Typescript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/search/search-documents/) and [Azure Static Web Apps](https://aka.ms/swadocs) to make it easy to get up and running with a simple web application.
+It leverages Azure Functions as the backend to communicate with Azure Cognitive Search and QnA Maker.

 ![Screenshot of sample web app](./images/web-app.png)

-You can easily deploy the sample onto Azure or run it locally by following the steps below.

 ## Running the application locally